lyptt/chameleon/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.

-# Third party licenses
+# Licensing

-A full list of third party licenses can be found in [THIRD_PARTY.md](THIRD_PARTY.md).
-This is generated via the following command:
+A full list of third party licenses can be produced via the following command:

 ```bash
 cargo-about generate -c=about.toml docs/license.hbs > THIRD_PARTY.md
 ```

+LICENSE.md and THIRD_PARTY.md are included with all releases.